tab300/WordInspector/README.md

 # WordInspector

 This is a gem written as an example for a tutorial on how to build a gem.
 It is able to strip consonants and vowels from any given word.
+It has NOT been released to rubygems.org as that wasn't the purpose.

 ## Installation